Same-sex marriage in the Republic of Ireland: Religious performance

 Most religious denominations in Ireland do not support same-sex marriage and do not allow their clergy to bless or officiate at marriages of same-sex couples.
 The Quakers are the only mainstream church in Ireland that performs same-sex marriages.
 In 2018, a motion supporting and allowing such marriages in their meeting houses was passed at an annual yearly meeting held in Limerick.

 The Catholic Church opposes same-sex marriage and does not allow its priests to officiate at such marriages.
 In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
-Primate of All Ireland and Archbishop of Armagh Eamon Martin said, "At a practical level as a priest, I welcome the clarity in this document.
+The Primate of All Ireland and Archbishop of Armagh, Eamon Martin, said, "At a practical level as a priest, I welcome the clarity in this document.
 The pope is very clear that these pastoral blessings are not a kind of a liturgical or ritual acknowledgment that these unions are equivalent or in any way analogous to the marriage between a man or a woman.
 At the same time, it shows that the issues and the hurts experienced by people identifying as LGBT+ have certainly been heard very loudly within the church.
 I do hope that people who may have felt excluded in the past, will see this as some step towards them with the love and mercy of Christ."
-Bishop of Waterford and Lismore Alphonsus Cullinan also welcomed the declaration, "This document is a valuable gift since it focuses on the beauty of blessings flowing from the heart of God and is particularly welcome before Christmas when we celebrate the greatest blessing on our world – Christ Our Saviour – who is born among us.
+The Bishop of Waterford and Lismore, Alphonsus Cullinan, also welcomed the declaration, "This document is a valuable gift since it focuses on the beauty of blessings flowing from the heart of God and is particularly welcome before Christmas when we celebrate the greatest blessing on our world – Christ Our Saviour – who is born among us.
 He is the One to whom we turn for spiritual health and goodness and the fulness of life."
-Archbishop of Dublin Dermot Farrell issued a statement on 8 January 2024 that "couples in so-called irregular unions, including same sex couples, cannot be refused a blessing by a Catholic priest".
+The Archbishop of Dublin, Dermot Farrell, issued a statement on 8 January 2024 that "couples in so-called irregular unions, including same sex couples, cannot be refused a blessing by a Catholic priest".